 Welcome to Awkward Silences by User Interviews, where we interview the people who interview people.
 Listen as we geek out on all things UX research, qualitative data, and the craft of understanding people to build better products and businesses.
-Hosted by Erin May and JH Forster, VPs of marketing and product at User Interviews.
+Hosted by Erin May and JH Forster, VPs of growth/marketing and product at User Interviews.

 This week on the pod, we talked to Alec Levin, one of the co-founders of UX Research Toronto, a major UXR conference.
 He chatted with us about something he thinks UX research needs more of—failure.
 He put it this way in the podcast, "If you’re batting 100% on all your points of view, you’re not trying hard enough.
 You’re working on stuff that’s too easy."
 Erin and JH chatted with him about being open to new ideas, challenging yourself, and being transparent about your work.

 This week on the podcast, Erin and JH talk to Noam Segal, Director of User Research at Wealthfront.
 Noam recently gave a talk at the UXR Strive conference in Toronto, and after hearing all the buzz we had to chat with him about it ourselves.
 He shared some lessons he's learned about research from his four year old daughter, including, keep your eye on the prize, find a method in the madness, tell it like it is, be a good host, and believe in magic.

 This week on the podcast, Erin and JH talk to Susan Rice, Head of of Product Design and Research, at Toast.
 As Toast developed their Toast Go, a handheld POS system for restaurants, Susan learned a lot about researching for both hardware and software at the same time.
 She also talked about her passion for service design, what she loves about working in design and research, and how she juggles design for B2B, B2C, and everything in between.